hybridgroup/video-description/README.md

 ### GoCV

-You must also install OpenCV and GoCV, which unlike yzma require CGo.
+You must also install OpenCV and GoCV, which unlike yzma requires CGo.

 See https://gocv.io/getting-started/

-Although yzma does not use CGo itself, you can also use it in Go applications that use CGo.
+Although yzma does not use CGo, yzma can co-exist in Go applications that use CGo.

 ### Models